ctracey94/Bird_Simulator_2016/README.md

 # Bird_Simulator_2016
-It's a game with a bird in it!
+An action adventure game with a bird protagonist!

+The project proposal (proposal.pdf) can be found at the top level of the repo.